Needful Things (film): Plot

 A mysterious proprietor named Leland Gaunt, claiming to be from Akron, Ohio, arrives in the small town of Castle Rock, Maine in a sinister-looking black car and opens a new antique store called "Needful Things".
 The store sells various items of great personal worth to the residents (some of which, like a pendant that eases pain or a toy which predicts the outcome of horse races, are clearly supernatural).
 Gaunt demands payment both in cash and in small "favors", usually pranks played by his customers on their neighbors.
-Gaunt's first customer is a boy named Brian Rusk who buys a rare baseball card featuring Mickey Mantle in exchange for 95 cents and a prank on his neighbor Wilma Wadlowski Jerzyck.
+Gaunt's first customer is a boy named Brian Rusk who buys a rare baseball card featuring Micky Mantle in exchange for 95 cents and a prank on his neighbor Wilma Wadlowski Jerzyck.

 Gaunt makes an impression on the town's people, on whom he pulls pranks.
 One victim of a prank is a corrupt boat salesman and gambler named Danforth Keeton who embezzled $20,000 of the town people's tax money to pay off his gambling debts.
 Keeton finds out from Sheriff Alan Pangborn that people are on to him and in turn, he relays his fears to Gaunt and his hatred of those who refer to him as 'Buster' Keeton.
-To help Keeton with his problems, Gaunt sells him a toy race-horse that predicts the outcome of any horse race from which he might recoup the $20,000 and replace the money before the townsfolk find out officially.
+To help Keeton with his problems, Gaunt sells him a clockwork horse-race game that predicts the outcome of any horse race from which he might recoup the $20,000 and replace the money before the townsfolk find out officially.
 Gaunt sells Frank Jewett a first edition of Treasure Island by Robert Louis Stevenson.
-He also learns of the rivalry between the Catholic priest, Father Meehan and Baptist minister, Reverend Willie Rose when he sells to both of them objects from his shop.
+He also learns of the rivalry between the Catholic priest, Father Meehan, and Baptist minister, Reverend Willie Rose, when he sells to both of them objects from his shop.

 The first hint of Gaunt's true nature is when he has Brian throw muck from the turkey farm onto the newly laundered crisp white sheets hanging on the washing-lines at the house of Wilma Jerzyck.
 On returning home, Wilma assumes the devastation was caused by her long-time enemy Nettie Cobb.
 She goes and loudly accuses her of this at Nettie's workplace, the Castle Rock diner.
 Brian Rusk meets Gaunt at the Lighthouse where he informs Brian he has not fully repaid his debt and expects payment in full right away.
 Brian returns to Wilma Jerzyck's house and throws apples at her house to smash all the windows.
 Nettie Cobb has 'bought' a Hummel figurine from Gaunt that is identical to one her violent ex-husband had smashed in a fit of rage.
 In return she goes to Dan Keeton's house and places citation notices, allegedly from Deputy Sheriff Norris Ridgewick, all around the interior, accusing him of all his misdemeanors.
 In the meantime, Gaunt has Hugh Priest kill Nettie's dog, in return for a 1950s jacket like he wore at college.
 This sparks a violent fight between Nettie and Wilma, which gets them both killed.